syncfusion/smart-ai-samples/blazor/SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md

 * **Bug Tracking Form**

-   A user could copy a brief description of a bug from an Instant Messaging or chat message and then click "Smart Paste" on the "Create New Issue" page.
-The system would automatically populate fields like "Title", "Priority", "Description" and "Reproduce Steps" based on the clipboard content.
+   A user could copy a brief description of a bug from an IM or chat message and then click "Smart Paste" on the "Create New Issue" page.
+The system would automatically populate fields like "Title", "Priority", "Description" and "Repro Steps" based on the clipboard content.
 The language model would also rephrase and structure the input as needed, converting phrases like "I clicked X on Y screen" into steps like "1.
 Navigate to screen Y, 2.
 Click X."

-## Adding Syncfusion Smart Paste Button in Blazor
+## Adding Syncfusion SmartPasteButton in Blazor

 ### Prerequisites